Be safe and secure on your computer

-Hoax-Slayer contains many examples of hoax messages that impersonate banks, HM Revenue & Customs etc or even friends.
-To look up a message you have received as follows:
+Hoax-Slayer contains examples of hoax messages that impersonate banks, HM Revenue & Customs etc. To check a suspect message you have received:

-1. Select (highlight) a distinctive piece of text from the suspect e-mail
+1. Select and copy a distinctive piece of text from the suspect e-mail

-7. Scroll down below the adverts and through the list of matches to look for your message
+4. Scroll down below the numerous adverts (Ads) and look through the list of matches for your message

 why people create hoaxes and whether e-mail petitions are useful; plus tips to help you use e-mail efficiently and securely.
-Use their site navigation index on the left to find out more.
+Use their site navigation panel on the left to find out more.

-For other advice, see my introductory page, Janet Elizabeth's Computer help, my accessibility help on how to Train your computer and how to stay comfortable and avoid back pain etc when using your computer.
+For more advice from me, see my introductory page, Janet Elizabeth's Computer help, my accessibility help on how to Train your computer and how to stay comfortable and avoid back pain etc when using your computer.

 For information about me, tap the grey link to read about Janet Elizabeth's computing activities